 For heaven and the future’s sakes.

 Does my story sound like yours?
 Are you looking to stop running in circles and working yourself into a frenzy – and also achieve more significant and lasting results, while enjoying your life in the process?
 Would you like to lead others in your organization do the same?
 If so, let’s connect.

 More about me…

-- I have over twenty years of experience in organization and leadership development, strategic planning, speaking, team building, facilitation, workshop/program design and executive coaching.
+- I have over twenty five years of experience in organization and leadership development, strategic planning, speaking, team building, facilitation, workshop/program design and executive coaching.

 - I am a Certified Corporate Coach and graduate of Corporate Coach University International, (a division of CoachInc.com).